-Because we believe our position is supported by the weight of law, we do not believe that the resolution of this matter will have a material adverse effect on our financial condition taken as a whole.
-As we expect to receive refunds of substantially all of the aggregate of amounts paid and potential future payments pursuant to these notices of assessment, we expect to continue recording substantially all of these payments as non-current receivables from HMRC or the indemnity counterparty on our financial statements.
-We expect our existing sources of liquidity will be sufficient to fund any required additional payments if HMRC issues further notices.
+We do not believe that the resolution of these matters will have a material adverse effect on our financial condition taken as a whole.
+Payments made by us are not a reflection of our view on the merits of the case.
+As we expect to receive refunds of substantially all of the aggregate of amounts paid pursuant to these notices of assessment, we expect to continue recording substantially all of these payments as non-current receivables from HMRC or the indemnity counterparty, in our financial statements.